uvaai/dpl/submit/populations-sql/index.md

 - In case of problems submitting, ask your teacher or send an e-mail to <minorai@mprog.nl>.

 **Note:** Your files can not exceed 1mb in total size.
 Make sure your `uml.zip` is not too large, and if necessary decrease the size of your UML images.

+**This module will be graded.
+Use feedback from the previous module to improve your code.**